-- (a) Where an employee's scheduled vacation is interrupted due to a serious illness which requires hospitalization and commenced before and continues into the scheduled vacation period, the period of such illness shall be considered sick leave provided the employee provides satisfactory documentation of the hospitalization. - (b) Where a vacationing employee becomes seriously ill requiring them to be an inpatient in a hospital, the period of such illness shall be considered sick leave provided that the employee provides satisfactory documentation of the hospitalization. - (c) The portion of the employee's vacation which is deemed to be sick leave under the above provisions will not be counted against the employee's vacation credits. - (d) Where an employee's scheduled vacation is interrupted due to bereavement and jury and witness duty, the employee shall be entitled to bereavement leave and/or jury and witness duty in accordance with Articles 11.04 and 11.06. - (e) The portion of the employee's vacation which is deemed to be bereavement and jury and witness duty leave under the above provisions will not be counted against the employee's vacation credits. - 13.08 (a) Employees shall indicate their vacation preference, in writing, by April 15 of each year, and the Employer shall post the final vacation schedule by May 15 of each year.
+- (a) Where an employee's scheduled vacation is interrupted due to a serious illness which requires hospitalization and commenced before and continues into the scheduled vacation period, the period of such illness shall be considered sick leave provided the employee provides satisfactory documentation of the hospitalization. - (b) Where a vacationing employee becomes seriously ill requiring them to be an inpatient in a hospital, the period of such illness shall be considered sick leave provided that the employee provides satisfactory documentation of the hospitalization. - (c) The portion of the employee's vacation which is deemed to be sick leave under the above provisions will not be counted against the employee's vacation credits. - (d) Where an employee's scheduled vacation is interrupted due to bereavement and jury and witness duty, the employee shall be entitled to bereavement leave and/or jury and witness duty in accordance with Articles 11.04 and 11.06. - (e) The portion of the employee's vacation which is deemed to be bereavement and jury and witness duty leave under the above provisions will not be counted against the employee's vacation credits.

+13.08 Vacation Scheduling

+- (a) Employees shall indicate their vacation preference by March 1st and the Employer shall post the final vacation schedule by April 1st, of each year.
 Choice of vacation period shall be based on seniority.
-Vacation requests made after the posting of the vacation schedule shall be provided with a response within a timely manner and will be determined on a first come first served basis, not on the basis of seniority.

-(b) Vacation may be taken at any time during the vacation year, except between December 15 and January 15.
+Vacation requests made after the posting of the vacation schedule shall be determined on a first come first served basis, not on the basis of seniority. - (b) Vacation may be taken at any time during the vacation year, except between December 15th and January 15th.
 However, the Employer will give consideration to an employee's request for vacation during this period, on a first come first serve basis.
 If more than one request is received at the same time the deciding factor shall be seniority.

-- (c) Employees may request pursuant to Article 13.08 to have the weekend off prior to or following their vacation.
-The employer will endeavour to schedule such request subject to the following: - i) Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - ii) The employee must have such vacation entitlement available; and - iii) The weekend off being requested must be contiguous with (i.e. consecutive with) the employee's original vacation. - (d) Requests for vacation shall not be unreasonably withheld. - (e) Full-time and part-time employees will be allowed up to ten (10) single days or multiples thereof upon request.
-Vacation may be taken as earned in allotment of weeks (i.e. one week equals five (5) vacation days and at least two days off).
+- (c) Employees may request pursuant to Article 13.08 (a) to have the weekend off prior to or following their vacation.
+The employer will endeavour to schedule such request subject to the following: - i) Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - ii) The employee must have such vacation entitlement available; and - iii) The weekend off being requested must be consecutive with the employee's original vacation. - (d) Requests for vacation shall not be unreasonably withheld. - (e) Full-time and part-time employees will be allowed up to five (5) single days or multiples thereof upon request.
+Vacation may be taken as earned in allotment of weeks (i.e., one week equals five (5) vacation days and at least two days off).

 Requests for single day vacation days will not be granted if such days interfere with the granting of vacation requests of one week or greater.
+The granting is subject to the operations of the home.